Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/examples/vnet_integrated_with_builtin_network_resources/README.md

 See **[VNET integrated deployment - existing network resources](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tree/master/examples/vnet_integrated_with_existing_network_resources):**
 For an example on how to create and integrate the SonarQube instance on existing network resources by setting the parameter: `"create_networking_prereqs = false"`.

+## Usage

+1. Clone or copy the files in this path to a local directory and open a command prompt.
+2. Amend the .tf file and .tfvars file with desired variables.
+3. Log into azure using CLI "az login".
+4. **BUILD:**

+    ```HCL
+    terraform init
+    terraform plan -out deploy.tfplan
+    terraform apply deploy.tfplan
+    ```

+5. **DESTROY:**

+    ```HCL
+    terraform plan -destroy -out destroy.tfplan
+    terraform apply destroy.tfplan
+    ```

 <!-- BEGIN_TF_DOCS -->
 ## Requirements